andrewdw/ceros-test/README.md

 # Ceros Ski Code Challenge - TypeScript Edition

+## Running the Application

+### Requirements

+-   Node.js 18+
+-   Docker 20+ (optional)

+### Running locally with Docker (recommended)

+`make dev` or `docker compose up` will run the application in production mode

+### Running locally without Docker in dev mode

+1. `npm install`
+2. `npm run dev`

+### Running unit tests

+`npm run test` will run the unit tests in the `src/Entities/*/__test__` directory

 ## Andrew's Modifications

 -   Game was running really fast in Chrome (noted in Bugs below) so modified `STARTING_SPEED` and moved rhino further away for a more pleasurable game experience

 -   Noticed the jump and skier flipping assets where in the image directory so added the image paths as constants

 -   Because animation functionality was contained in rhino but very similar to the methods the skier needed I moved the logic to the `Entity` class

 -   In an effort to extend functionality, created a base `Obstacle` class and extended it with `StaticObstacle`. `StaticObstacle` currently encompases every existing obstacle that doesn't move or animate

 -   Created `ObstacleRegistry` type to better manage obstacles and assets

 -   Generated a dog sprite in Dall-E and (poorly) modified it to look like it was walking.
 Added the assets in the game and created a `MovingObstacle` class to demonstrate the extenability of the codebase

 -   Standardized the animation config in the `ObstacleRegistry` and added function to generate the config for each dog

 -   Added ability to pause (with "p") the game by modifying the `Game` class to not update gameWindow if isPaused.

 -   Also added listener for reset commands "r" and reset the obstacles, entities and game time

 -   Encountered a bug (or feature) that pressing pause and unpause speeds up the game significantly.
 Prevented this by canceling the previous animation frames on each pause

 -   Fixed the canvas not resizing with the window by adding a setupResizeHandling method to `Game` class with a window listener that sets teh canvas width & height on fire

 -   Added unit tests for Obstacles in `src/Entities/Obstacles/__test__` that test the basic generation of new obsticals, their movement and expected thrown errors

+-   Dockerized the application for running in prod

+-   Lastly modified the `Skier` class to check if there's no longer an obstacle in the way before turning down (i.e. they hit a dog and it's gone, downarrow will move them again).

 ## Noted Bugs

 -   The game appears to run faster on Chrome vs Safari

 -   <s>Canvas does not resize with window until page is reloaded</s> Fixed (noted above)

 ## Original instructions